 Teekay is a leading provider of international crude oil and petroleum product transportation services.
-Over the past five years, we have undergone a major transformation from an owner of ships in the cyclical spot tanker business to a growth-oriented asset manager in the "Marine Midstream" sector.
-This transformation has included the expansion into the liquefied natural gas (or LNG) shipping sector through our publicly-listed subsidiary, Teekay LNG, and further growth of our operations in the offshore production, storage and transportation sector through our publicly-listed subsidiary, Teekay Offshore and through our acquisition of a 65% interest in Petrojarl.
-With a fleet of over 200 vessels, offices in 16 countries and 6,400 seagoing and shore-based employees, Teekay provides comprehensive marine services to the world's leading oil and gas companies, helping them seamlessly link their upstream energy production to their downstream processing operations.
+Over the past five years, we have undergone a major transformation from being primarily an owner of ships in the cyclical spot tanker business to being a growth-oriented asset manager in the "Marine Midstream" sector.
+This transformation has included the expansion into the LNG and LPG shipping sectors through our publicly-listed subsidiary, Teekay LNG, further growth of our operations in the offshore production, storage and transportation sector through our publicly-listed subsidiary, Teekay Offshore and through our 100% interest in Teekay Petrojarl, and expansion of our conventional tanker business through our publicly-listed subsidiary, Teekay Tankers Ltd. With a fleet of 175 vessels, offices in 17 countries and 6,800 seagoing and shore-based employees, Teekay provides comprehensive marine services to the world's leading oil and gas companies, helping them seamlessly link their upstream energy production to their downstream processing operations.
 Our goal is to create the industry's leading asset management company, focused on the Marine Midstream space.

-SIGNIFICANT DEVELOPMENTS IN 2007 AND JANUARY 2008
+SIGNIFICANT DEVELOPMENTS IN 2008 AND EARLY 2009